 When must the sample be taken?

-The system must take the source sample within 24 hours of being notified of the TCR positive sample results.
+The system must take the source sample within 24 hours of being notified of the RTCR positive sample results.

 What is the sample tested for?

 Most systems will sample for E. coli.
 The DEQ may require that the system sample for a specific indicator.